emepetres/foreign-exchange-trades/README.md

 3. Run `./up.sh` to run the application on http://localhost:8000.

 ### Production environment
-A production environment with Postgres, Gunicorn and Nginx.
+A production environment with PostgreSQL, Gunicorn and Nginx.

 **Requirements** _Docker_ and _Docker Compose_.